Solitary Dream Homes

 Above: Bee house by Greg Corman; Bee Bead Condo by Sarah Peebles

-Build your own bee dream home for solitary-nesting native bees.
+Build your own bee dream home for solitary-nesting native bees and wasps.
 Engage your design savvy, non-linear leanings, craftsmanship and playful spirit.
 B-friend your local pollinators!

-What: Build creative ‘condos’ for all species of wild, solitary bees which are mostly native to Canada or wherever you live.
+What: Build creative ‘condos’ (‘hotels’) for all species of wild, solitary bees and wasps which are mostly native to Canada or wherever you live.
 Post your photos of them to our web gallery exhibits (more on that below).

 “Mary-Jane” (Hoplitis, a type of mason bee) builds cell and rolls a pollen ball – macro video

 Above: your bee house in action – on the inside.
 Odes to Solitary Bees video-poems has more, avec poetry.
 (Video: Stephen Humphrey).

 Create a unique “bee condo” (a/k/a “bee hotel”), sculpture or other habitat structure for wild, solitary-dwelling bees and wasps.
 Also known as tunnel-nesting bees, these bees are different from honey bees, carpenter bees and bumble bees.
 Solitary wasps are key to natural insect control, and are different from their social cousins (more below on biology).

 Why not make your dream home cater to the many different kinds of solitaries living around us?
 After all, about a third of Canada’s 800 species of bees are twig and cavity-nesters!
 Read the Easy DIY Bee Condos (Bee Hotels) PDF for details.
 Your creation can be simple, complex, or something in between.
 Make it compelling, inventive and functional.
 Solitary bees will take to it wherever there is ample sunlight and nearby pollen, including flowering trees.